jenkinsci/gerrit-verify-status-reporter-plugin/README.md

-# verify-status
+# Overview
-The Jenkins verify-status plugin supports the functionality of the Gerrit verify-status plugin.
+The Jenkins verify-status-reporter plugin allows Jenkins to publish test reports to Gerrit instances that are using the [Gerrit verify-status plugin].

 # Quick Start Guide
-This is a quick start guide on how to setup and configure Gerrit and Jenkins to get a complete CI workflow.
+This is a quick start guide on how to quickly install and configure Gerrit and Jenkins so that Jenkins can report job results to Gerrit.

+_NOTE_: This Guide is meant for then impatient hacker who doesn't want to read an endless streams of documentation and the developers who do don't want to write it :)

-## Install [Gerrit verify-status plugin]
+## Install Gerrit verify-status plugin
   * Setup database connection info in gerrit.config
 ```
 [plugin "verify-status"]
   dbType = h2
   database = /home/joe/gerrit_testsite/db/CiDB
 ```
-  * Copy the plugin jar file into $site/plugins directory
+  * Copy the verify-status.jar file into the Gerrit $site/plugins directory
   * Stop Gerrit
   * Run `java -jar gerrit.war init -d $site` to [initialize the database]
   * Start Gerrit